IQSS/dataverse/doc/sphinx-guides/source/developers/testing.rst

 Recall that integration tests should live in the ``/dataverse/src/test/java/edu/harvard/iq/dataverse/api`` directory, or if you’re on Netbeans then navigate to the project’s Test Packages → edu.harvard.iq.dataverse.api and place your testnameIT.java file there!

 If writing tests is new to you: in NetBeans, poke around existing tests.
-If you read through any you may notice each test within a file (bearing the @Test prefix) has an assertion which specifies the expected result (expected, from the Run menu, select Test File.
+If you read through any you may notice each test within a file (bearing the @Test prefix) has an assertion which specifies the expected result (expected by the test program).

+To run a test in Netbeans: from the Run dropdown menu, select Test File.
+You can view the glassfish logs and the test output back to back.

 The output in the file’s test window (beside the console) corresponds to what each line of each @Test block is doing.
 Many existing tests provide readable Json output, and how verbose the output is up to you as a developer.